andrewpillar/jrnl/readme.md

 All available themes can be listed with `jrnl theme ls`, and themes can be deleted with `jrnl theme rm`.

 >**Note:** Right now there is a limitation surrounding themes, and index layouts.
 The index layouts will currently be ignored during theme creation, as they are intrinsically tied to the posts that have been created.
-Right now if you wish to have an index layout be part of a theme the solution is to store the index layouts in the `_layouts` directory, and call `partial` in the main index layout file to include the layout itself.
+If you wish to have an index layout be part of a theme the solution is to store the index layouts in the `_layouts` directory, and call `partial` in the main index layout file to include the layout itself.

 ## Remote